brotatotes/bht-automation/bht gen 3/Luke/Chapter 9/Luke 9 59 bht.md

 # Luke 9:59 Commentary Help Text

 ## BHT:
-When the Lord says, Follow me, there is a request for immediate action, which prompts the individual to respond, Lord, suffer me first.
-This phrase reflects the struggle of balancing competing responsibilities and deciding which takes precedence.
-While it may seem like a challenge to Jesus' call, the individual's intention is not one of opposition but of grappling with the complexities of life.
-They desire to fulfill their duty to their father before fully committing to the journey of discipleship.
+When Jesus said, Follow me, the disciple replied, Lord, suffer me first.
+This statement reveals a lack of true commitment and an attempt to prioritize worldly responsibilities over following Jesus.
+The scribes were experts at justifying their reasons for not actively following Jesus, highlighting the challenge of balancing different duties in life.
+However, Jesus' call to follow him requires an immediate response, showing that there is no real opposition or excuse significant enough to delay discipleship.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "Follow me"
-2. "Lord, suffer me first"
+1. "Follow me...
+Lord, suffer me first."
-3. "Words could hardly be spoken without a reference"

 ### Archibald T. Robertson:
 1. "There is no real opposition, of course."
+2. "The scribes knew how to give plausible reasons for not being active disciples."
-2. "One of the problems of life is the relation of duties to each other, which comes first."
+3. "One of the problems of life is the relation of duties to each other, which comes first."
-3. "What the scribe apparently meant was that he could not leave his father while still alive to follow Jesus around over the country."

 ### John Gill:
-1. "According to Matthew, one of his disciples, who had attended him some time, and whom he now called to the ministerial work..."
+1. "And he said unto another, follow me...." - According to Matthew, one of his disciples, who had attended him some time, and whom he now called to the ministerial work.
-2. "But he said, Lord, suffer me first to go and bury my father..."
+2. "But he said, Lord, suffer me first to go and bury my father" - This person hesitated to follow Jesus immediately, requesting to attend to familial responsibilities first.
-3. "The Ethiopic version reads, 'another said to him, shall I not follow thee?' but without any foundation: they are certainly the words of Christ, directed to another person, at the same time he met with the former..."
+3. "The Ethiopic version reads, 'another said to him, shall I not follow thee?'" - It clarifies that the words spoken by Christ were directed to another person, not the one mentioned in the alternative translation.

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 16:17:24
+- Timestamp: 12-25-2023 21:01:00
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 81
+- BHT Word Count: 76
-- BHT Commentary Usage: 40.98%
+- BHT Commentary Usage: 40.62%
-- BHT Quality Score: 0.9064445370410661
+- BHT Quality Score: 1.5278713310363166
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (61):
+- ChatGPT injected words (64):
-	['a', 'action', 'and', 'balancing', 'before', 'but', 'call', 'challenge', 'committing', 'competing', 'complexities', 'deciding', 'desire', 'discipleship', 'duty', 'father', 'first', 'follow', 'for', 'fulfill', 'fully', 'grappling', 'immediate', 'individual', 'intention', 'is', 'it', 'jesus', 'journey', 'life', 'like', 'lord', 'may', 'me', 'not', 'of', 'one', 'opposition', 'phrase', 'precedence', 'prompts', 'reflects', 'request', 'respond', 'responsibilities', 's', 'says', 'seem', 'struggle', 'suffer', 'takes', 'the', 'their', 'there', 'they', 'this', 'to', 'when', 'which', 'while', 'with']
+	['a', 'actively', 'an', 'and', 'at', 'attempt', 'balancing', 'call', 'challenge', 'commitment', 'delay', 'different', 'disciple', 'discipleship', 'duties', 'enough', 'excuse', 'experts', 'first', 'follow', 'following', 'for', 'highlighting', 'him', 'however', 'immediate', 'in', 'is', 'jesus', 'justifying', 'lack', 'life', 'lord', 'me', 'no', 'not', 'of', 'opposition', 'or', 'over', 'prioritize', 'real', 'reasons', 'replied', 'requires', 'response', 'responsibilities', 'reveals', 'said', 'scribes', 'showing', 'significant', 'statement', 'suffer', 'that', 'the', 'their', 'there', 'this', 'to', 'true', 'were', 'when', 'worldly']
-- ChatGPT injected words (significant words only) (36):
+- ChatGPT injected words (significant words only) (38):
-	['action', 'balancing', 'challenge', 'committing', 'competing', 'complexities', 'deciding', 'desire', 'discipleship', 'duty', 'father', 'follow', 'fulfill', 'fully', 'grappling', 'immediate', 'individual', 'intention', 'jesus', 'journey', 'life', 'like', 'lord', 'opposition', 'phrase', 'precedence', 'prompts', 'reflects', 'request', 'respond', 'responsibilities', 's', 'says', 'struggle', 'suffer', 'takes']
+	['actively', 'attempt', 'balancing', 'challenge', 'commitment', 'delay', 'different', 'disciple', 'discipleship', 'duties', 'excuse', 'experts', 'follow', 'following', 'highlighting', 'immediate', 'jesus', 'justifying', 'lack', 'life', 'lord', 'opposition', 'prioritize', 'real', 'reasons', 'replied', 'requires', 'response', 'responsibilities', 'reveals', 'said', 'scribes', 'showing', 'significant', 'statement', 'suffer', 'true', 'worldly']

 ### Logs
-- Attempt 1 BHT: In the verse, the Lord invites someone to follow Him, but this person hesitates and says, Lord, suffer me first.
-This phrase reveals the clash between different duties and priorities in life.
-Although there seems to be opposition, it is important to note that the individual's request is not necessarily an act of defiance.
-Rather, they are expressing the difficulty of choosing between their duty to care for their father and the call to follow Jesus.
-Their intention is not to neglect their responsibilities but to fulfill them first before committing fully to discipleship.
+- Attempt 1 BHT: When Jesus said, Follow me, the disciple replied, Lord, suffer me first.
+This statement reveals a lack of true commitment and an attempt to prioritize worldly responsibilities over following Jesus.
+The scribes were experts at justifying their reasons for not actively following Jesus, highlighting the challenge of balancing different duties in life.
+However, Jesus' call to follow him requires an immediate response, showing that there is no real opposition or excuse significant enough to delay discipleship.
-- 🔄 Luke 9:59 (attempt 1, 95 words, 43.28% quotes quality score: 0.9927399740598877, V2 normalized quality score: 24.35, commentator tiers 1-3: 44.08%, 0.0%, 55.92%)
+- 🔄 Luke 9:59 (attempt 1, 76 words, 40.62% quotes quality score: 1.5278713310363166, V2 normalized quality score: 42.14, commentator tiers 1-3: 43.3%, 0.0%, 56.7%)
-	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'VERSE' FOUND IN BHT!
-- Attempt 2 BHT: When the Lord says, Follow me, there is a request for immediate action, which prompts the individual to respond, Lord, suffer me first.
-This phrase reflects the struggle of balancing competing responsibilities and deciding which takes precedence.
-While it may seem like a challenge to Jesus' call, the individual's intention is not one of opposition but of grappling with the complexities of life.
-They desire to fulfill their duty to their father before fully committing to the journey of discipleship.
+- Attempt 2 BHT: When Jesus said, Follow me, one disciple responded, Lord, suffer me first.
+This reveals a lack of commitment and an attempt to prioritize worldly responsibilities over following Jesus.
+The scribes were skilled at giving plausible reasons for not being active disciples.
+Balancing various duties in life can be challenging, as evident in the disciple's request to attend to familial responsibilities before following Jesus immediately.
+However, Jesus' call to follow him requires an immediate response, as there is no real opposition or excuse significant enough to delay discipleship.
-- 🔄 Luke 9:59 (attempt 2, 81 words, 40.98% quotes quality score: 0.9064445370410661, V2 normalized quality score: 21.48, commentator tiers 1-3: 42.42%, 0.0%, 57.58%)
+- 🔄 Luke 9:59 (attempt 2, 88 words, 43.06% quotes quality score: 1.4777108626552797, V2 normalized quality score: 40.48, commentator tiers 1-3: 44.56%, 0.0%, 55.44%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 3 BHT: When the call to Follow me is given by the Lord, the response of Lord, suffer me first reflects the tension between competing obligations and the struggle of determining priorities.
-The individual's hesitation does not indicate true opposition, but rather highlights the challenge of navigating the relationships between different responsibilities.
-Their request suggests a desire to fulfill their duty to their father before fully embracing the path of discipleship.
-It underscores the complexity of decision-making in relation to our various obligations in life.
+- Attempt 3 BHT: When Jesus said, Follow me, the disciple's response of Lord, suffer me first reflects a lack of commitment and the tendency to prioritize other responsibilities over discipleship.
+The scribes were known for providing plausible justifications for not actively following Jesus.
+They understood the challenge of balancing different duties in life and potentially used it as an excuse.
+However, Jesus' call to follow him requires an immediate response, highlighting that there is no legitimate opposition or excuse to delay obedience to him.
-- 🔄 Luke 9:59 (attempt 3, 85 words, 35.48% quotes quality score: 0.8235903103530859, V2 normalized quality score: 18.73, commentator tiers 1-3: 46.44%, 0.0%, 53.56%)
+- 🔄 Luke 9:59 (attempt 3, 82 words, 42.19% quotes quality score: 1.2561871219130627, V2 normalized quality score: 33.11, commentator tiers 1-3: 41.35%, 0.0%, 58.65%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: In the call to Follow me, the response of Lord, suffer me first reveals the underlying dilemma of prioritizing duties in life.
-The individual's hesitation is not a direct opposition to the invitation but an acknowledgement of the intricate nature of our responsibilities.
-This interaction raises the question of what takes precedence when faced with conflicting obligations.
-The individual's request indicates a desire to fulfill the duty to their father before committing fully to the journey of discipleship.
+- Attempt 4 BHT: When Jesus said, Follow me, the disciple's response of Lord, suffer me first demonstrated a lack of commitment and a tendency to prioritize other responsibilities over immediate discipleship.
+The scribes were adept at presenting plausible reasons for not actively following Jesus.
+They understood the challenge of balancing different duties in life and used it to avoid becoming active disciples.
+Nevertheless, Jesus' call to follow him required an immediate response, dismissing any valid opposition or excuse to delay obedience.
-- 🔄 Luke 9:59 (attempt 4, 80 words, 33.33% quotes quality score: 0.8763738667126846, V2 normalized quality score: 20.48, commentator tiers 1-3: 43.57%, 0.0%, 56.43%)
+- 🔄 Luke 9:59 (attempt 4, 79 words, 39.06% quotes quality score: 1.3804866330486023, V2 normalized quality score: 37.24, commentator tiers 1-3: 41.21%, 0.0%, 58.79%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: In the encounter where the Lord beckons with the words Follow me, the response of Lord, suffer me first shines a light on the intricate dilemmas surrounding the order of duties in our lives.
-This hesitation is not a sign of outright opposition but rather a recognition of the challenge of weighing our various responsibilities.
-The individual's request reveals their intention to attend to their father's needs before fully embracing the path of discipleship.
-It highlights the complexities we face when discerning our priorities in light of competing obligations.
+- Attempt 5 BHT: When Jesus called the disciple to Follow me, the response of Lord, suffer me first revealed a prioritization of worldly responsibilities over immediate discipleship.
+The scribes were skilled at providing plausible reasons for not actively following Jesus.
+They understood the struggle of balancing different duties in life and used it as an excuse.
+However, Jesus' call required an immediate response, indicating that there is no legitimate opposition or excuse substantial enough to delay obedience to him.
-- 🔄 Luke 9:59 (attempt 5, 91 words, 34.38% quotes quality score: 0.7686769102945752, V2 normalized quality score: 16.9, commentator tiers 1-3: 38.44%, 0.0%, 61.56%)
+- 🔄 Luke 9:59 (attempt 5, 76 words, 45.16% quotes quality score: 1.1736063262519894, V2 normalized quality score: 30.37, commentator tiers 1-3: 40.02%, 0.0%, 59.98%)
-	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ Luke 9:59 bht prompt v0.8 (81 words, 40.98% quotes)
+- ✅ Luke 9:59 bht prompt v0.8 (76 words, 40.62% quotes)
-- quality score: 0.9064445370410661, V2 normalized quality score: 21.48, commentator tiers 1-3: 42.42%, 0.0%, 57.58%)
+- quality score: 1.5278713310363166, V2 normalized quality score: 42.14, commentator tiers 1-3: 43.3%, 0.0%, 56.7%)